Pablo Villa

-Pablo Villanueva Fernández (born 12 April 1976), known as Villa, is a Spanish retired professional footballer who played as a forward, currently assistant manager of Premier League club Aston Villa.
+Pablo Villanueva Fernández (born 12 April 1976), known as Villa, is a Spanish former professional footballer who played as a forward.
+He is currently assistant manager of Premier League club Aston Villa.

 Playing career

 Born in Alcorcón, Community of Madrid, Villa finished his development with Real Madrid, making his senior debut with the C team in the Segunda División B after being recruited to the academy by Vicente del Bosque.
 Also during the 1996–97 campaign, he was promoted to the reserves who competed in the Segunda División, his first professional appearance occurring on 2 March 1997 in a 0–2 home loss against Las Palmas where he played the full 90 minutes.

 Villa spent the following five seasons in the second division, starting out with a loan at Racing de Ferrol.
 Subsequently, he represented Leganés and Córdoba, scoring a career-best eight goals (with the professionals) in 2004–05 for the latter side but being relegated.

 Villa retired in 2009 at the age of 33 after a spell with Guadalajara, due to knee problems.